 - Select Enable Autodiscovery to automatically retrieve your Exchange server settings.
 Otherwise, uncheck this option to enter the Exchange Web Services (EWS) address in the EWS URL field

 Teamline supports Microsoft Teams incoming and outgoing calls, and Teams meetings can be joined from the Touch in the meeting room.
+Log in is supported using Azure AD and federated log in using ADFS.

 For this release, to enable Teams connectivity to your Teamline system: